 Report and Recommendations Dept (s) Current Status Comments #22-02 Environmental Review for New Developments #08 To better manage the work done by environmental consultants, the Department of Planning, Building and Code Enforcement should: a.
 Establish project management requirements for the relationship with consultants, including regular check-ins, expectations for communication with the consultant, and guidelines for dealing with delays, and b.
 Consider instituting a list of required consultants.
 PBCE Partly Implemented a) Planning, Building and Code Enforcement (PBCE) developed standard operating procedures (SOPs) for environmental impact reports (EIRs), negative declarations/mitigated negative declarations, and addendums.
 The SOPs include check-in expectations and recommendations at certain milestones, such as after public comments are received from the circulation of the draft EIR.
 Additionally, staff have drafted interim Environmental Consultant Guidelines that provide expectations for consultants to maintain and update project schedules.
 Per PBCE, staff also reviewed guidelines for other jurisdictions that have expectations for quality of work and timeliness.
-PBCE executed a service agreement with an environmental consultant Guidelines.
+PBCE executed a service agreement with an environmental consultant in May 2024 to assist in creating final Environmental Consultant Guidelines.
 PBCE reports that it will be working on a separate policy on expectations for the relationship between environmental consultants and staff, including protocols for addressing conflicts and delays.
-Per PBCE, the policy is separated from the Environmental Consultant Guidelines so that it can be reviewed by consultants on the updated approved environmental consultant list before implementation. b) Per a memorandum from the Director of PBCE in October 2022, all applications for private development that require California Environmental Consultant was optional.
-The audit found that, since 2019, negative declaration/mitigated negative declaration projects with an approved consultant were completed about three months faster than projects with other consultants.
+Per PBCE, the policy is separated from the Environmental Consultant Guidelines so that it can be reviewed by consultants on the updated approved environmental consultant list before implementation. b) Per a memorandum from the Director of PBCE in October 2022, all applications for private development that require California Environmental Quality Act (CEQA) analysis must use a consultant on the City's Approved Environmental Consultants list starting 1/1/2023.
+At the time of the audit, use of a City approved consultant was optional.
+The audit found that, since 2019, negative declaration/mitigated negative declaration projects with an approved consultants were completed about three months faster than projects with other consultants.
 PBCE reports that a Notice of Intent to Award for consultants qualifying for the updated City List of Approved Environmental Consultants was sent in January 2025.
 Per PBCE, with the establishment of a new list, PBCE will be re-starting the Environmental Consultants Roundtable.
-Target Date: Jun-2025 (Delayed From: Jun-2023) #22-02 Environmental Review for New Developments #09 The Department of Planning, Building and Code Enforcement should finalize and publish guidelines about the City's CEQA requirements and process for environmental consultants to help them prepare environmental documents according to the City's standards.
+Target Date: Jun-2025 (Delayed #22-02 Environmental Review for New Developments #09 The Department of Planning, Building and Code Enforcement should finalize and publish guidelines about the City's CEQA requirements and process for environmental consultants to help them prepare environmental documents according to the City's standards.
 PBCE Not Implemented In FY 2021-22, staff drafted interim Environmental Consultant Guidelines to help consultants develop their scope of work and schedule.
 Planning, Building and Code Enforcement (PBCE) reports that staff also reviewed guidelines for other jurisdictions that have thresholds of significance and expectations for quality of work and timeliness.
 PBCE has engaged an environmental consultant to assist with drafting and finalizing Environmental Consultant Guidelines with thresholds of significance and updated templates.
 Per PBCE, work on the Environmental Guidelines and Thresholds Guide was paused in September 2024 in order to focus on other Council priorities (see recommendation 22-02 #06.b).
 Target Date: Jun-2025 (Delayed From: Jun-2023)